 - Choose the "Settings" tab.

-Other than comparison reporting, it is possible to create segments based on Contact Engagement scores (segments that include or exclude contacts based on Engagement scores above or below a chosen value) if you are currently using our Professional or Commerce packages.
+Other than comparison reporting, it is possible to create segments based on Contact Engagement scores (segments that include or exclude contacts based on Engagement scores above or below a chosen value) if you are currently using our Professional or Enterprise packages.

 MORE INFORMATION ABOUT ENGAGEMENT SCORE